hyosubkim/NESC_3505_textbook/syllabus.md

 ## Hardware & Software
 Students are required to bring a laptop (or chromebook) to both lectures and tutorials.
 Students who do not own a laptop or chromebook may be able to [loan a laptop from the UBC library](https://services.library.ubc.ca/computers-technology/technology-borrowing/).

 All other required software will be provided by the instructors.
 Students will learn to perform their analysis using the [Python programming language](https://www.python.org/).
-Worksheets and tutorial problem sets will be completed using [Jupyter Notebooks](http://jupyter.org/) accessed via [UBC's instance of JupyterHub](https://open.jupyter.ubc.ca/jupyter/).
+Tutorials and assignments/problem sets will be completed using [Jupyter Notebooks](http://jupyter.org/) accessed via [UBC's JupyterHub](https://open.jupyter.ubc.ca/jupyter/).

 ## Prerequisites
 Completion of two of the following courses: